-Classroom Participation Expectation: Please maintain 60:40 ratio in your classroom.
-Students should speak for at least 60% of the classroom time, while the teacher speaks for no more than 40%.
-More student participation is better.
+Classroom Participation Expectation: Please maintain 60:40 ratio in your time, while the teacher speaks for no more than 40%.
+More student participation

-Instill a mindset of lifelong learning and personal growth in mentees.
+• Instill a mindset of lifelong learning and personal growth in mentees.

-Step 1: 1 hour Follow the steps in the Facilitator's Guide (See Lesson 73) before, during, and after the session.
+Step 1: 1 hour Follow the steps in the 's Guide (See Lesson 73) before, during, and after the session.